Gladhus/simple-reservation-api/README.md

 ### Docker
 The docker daemon is required to run the integration tests and is also the easiest way to run the project locally.

+## Swagger

+It is possible to access the swagger documentation by going to `http://{BASE_URL}/swagger-ui/index.html`.

+For example in local : `http://localhost:8080/swagger-ui/index.html`